-- He even has configured his Xbox and all the games he plays so that it is all in English.
+- Configured his Xbox and all the games that he plays so that everything is in English.

-- Listens to English audio CD’s in his car as he travels to work and returns home (that alone is 90 minutes a day of listening practice for this particular person)
+- Listens to English audio CD’s in his car as he travels to work and returns home (that alone is 90 minutes a day of listening practice)

 Do you see what I mean by commitment and passion?

-As Barry points out, learners of English can indeed integrate the language into their everyday lives without sacrificing a great deal.
+As Barry pointed out, learners of English can integrate the language into their everyday lives without sacrificing a great deal.

-The best English language learners I’ve ever taught, such as Marek and Maja, have some incredible forces within themselves to take their level of English to proficiency level.
+The best English language learners I’ve ever taught, such as Marek and Maja, have an incredible inner drive to become proficient speakers.